CMeeg/next-azure/README.md

 The Pipeline is now ready to run.
 It can be triggered by pushing commits to your repository.

-Edit `.azure/infra/main.parameters.json.template`:

-* Change the `value` of the `projectName` parameter
-  * It is used in the names of the Azure resources created by the Pipeline so should be named [appropriately](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)
-  * Alphanumeric and hyphens are generally safe, and safe for the resources used by this template
-* Commit and push your changes
+The [Initialisation script](#run-the-azure-initialisation-script) creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation - please commit this to your repo and push your changes.

-> By default the pipeline will deploy your app into separate "Free tier" App Services for the `preview` and `production` environments - you may want to take a look at the [Usage section](#usage) before proceeding to see what other options there are, such as [using deployment slots](#use-a-deployment-slot-for-the-preview-environment), or [adding a custom domain and SSL](#add-custom-domain-name-and-ssl).
+> By default the pipeline will deploy your app into separate App Services for the `preview` and `production` environments - you may want to take a look at the [Usage section](#usage) before proceeding to see what other options there are, such as [using deployment slots](#use-a-deployment-slot-for-the-preview-environment), or [adding a custom domain and SSL](#add-custom-domain-name-and-ssl).

 Create a new pull request from your feature branch to your "main" branch - this will start a new pipeline run and deploy your app to your `preview` environment.